-Digital access to general practice has become increasingly important in recent years.
-And so has the need for proper triage or consultation preparation.
+Digital access to the GP practice has become increasingly important in recent years.
+And so has the need for good triage or good consultation preparation.

-Wieger Vos: "By asking the patient more questions, you can ensure that the right care ends up in the right place.
-Sometimes no appointment is needed at all.
-Steering care is therefore at the heart of customer questions.
-How do I get care to the people who really need it?
-And how do I reduce phone pressure in practice?"
+Wieger Vos: “By asking more questions to the patient, you can ensure that the right care ends up in the right place as a GP practice.
+Sometimes an appointment is not even necessary.
+Care management is therefore the core of customer questions.
+How do I get the care to the people who really need it?
+And how do I reduce the telephone pressure in the practice?”

-For example, Your Care Online collaborates with the digital self-triage tool "Do I need to see a doctor?
-That tool gives patients a low-threshold alternative to calling the practice.
-If the tool is used through the Your Care Online platform, the digital triage comes directly into the file.
+Uw Zorg Online works together with the digital self-triage tool 'Should I go to the doctor?'
+This tool gives patients an accessible alternative to calling the practice.
+If the tool is used via the Uw Zorg Online platform is used, the digital triage is entered directly into the file.

 Self-care advice

-"And by answering some digital questions, you might find out, for example, that the patient doesn't need to come to the practice or doesn't need to come urgently," Vos continues.
-"Or maybe he can get away with self-care advice."
+“And by answering a number of digital questions, you can find out, for example, that the patient does not need to come to the practice or does not need to come urgently,” Vos continues.
+“Or perhaps he can get by with self-care advice.”

-"A phone call is always unplanned.
-If someone has a spot on the skin, for example, it might be helpful to take a picture and mail it to the GP.
-As a GP, you can then look at it and give advice on it.
-That saves a phone call, as well as a physical appointment.
-And a questionnaire prior to the consultation can help both patient and doctor better prepare for the physical appointment."
+“A phone call is always unplanned.
+If someone has a spot on their skin, it can be useful to take a photo and email it to the GP.
+As a GP, you can then look at it and give advice about it.
+That saves a phone call, but also a physical appointment.
+And a questionnaire prior to the consultation can help both the patient and the doctor to better prepare for the physical appointment.”

-By asking better questions of the patient, you as a general practice can ensure that the right care ends up in the right place.
-Sometimes no appointment is needed at all and the care question can be answered in an e-consult."
+By asking more questions to the patient, you can ensure that the right care ends up in the right place as a GP practice.
+Sometimes an appointment is not necessary at all and the care question can be answered in an e-consultation.”

-Digital triage thus helps reduce GP workload, Vos argues.
-"By having patients fill out a consultation-preparatory questionnaire and immediately schedule an appointment, you avoid calling the practice.
-In the Digidok SmartConsult module, we have around 6,000 consultation-preparation questions per month.
-Among the care paths that lend themselves to this, over 28 percent deflect from a physical appointment to an e-consult.
-Out of the total number of consultations, that's almost 10 percent."
+Digital triage helps to reduce the workload of the GP, says Vos.
+“By having patients fill out a consultation-preparatory questionnaire and immediately schedule an appointment, you prevent the practice from being called.
+In the Digidok SmartConsult module, we have around 6.000 consultation-preparatory questions per month.
+In the care pathways that lend themselves to this, more than 28 percent deviate from a physical appointment to an e-consultation.
+Of the total number of consultations, that is almost 10 percent.”

-With the module, patients prepare their own consultations.
-To do so, they go through triage and anamnesis questions for the most common conditions.
-Those questions are designed per complaint area through decision trees and algorithms.
-"An e-consult is of course much easier for a patient.
-They can answer the questions in their own time," Vos says.
-"If you can keep someone out of care with well-validated self-care advice, that's nice for everyone.
-And if someone has to come in anyway, you have a better prepared consultation."
+With the module, patients prepare their own consultation.
+To do this, they go through triage and anamnesis questions for the most common conditions.
+These questions are designed per complaint area using decision trees and algorithms.
+“An e-consultation is of course much easier for a patient.
+They can answer the questions in their own time,” says Vos.
+“If you can keep someone out of care with well-validated self-care advice, that is pleasant for everyone.
+And if someone does have to come, you have a better prepared consultation.”

-How can you encourage this self-care more from within your practice?
+How can you stimulate this self-care more from your practice?
 And how do you get people on the right care track with it?
 Quin helps with that.
-That system gives patients access to a smart symptom checker.
+This system gives patients access to a smart symptom checker.
 This provides an overview of the most likely causes of a complaint.
 The checker also provides the patient with self-care and contact advice and refers them to the chat or to scheduling a consultation.
-Vos: "This reassures patients with non-urgent complaints and creates a triaged, digital influx of patients."
+Vos: “This reassures patients with non-urgent complaints and creates a triaged, digital inflow of patients.”

 The promise of digital triage

-About 40 percent of general practitioners in the Netherlands currently use Uw Zorg Online.
+Approximately 40 percent of general practitioners in the Netherlands currently use Uw Zorg Online.
 Some of them have already taken the step to digital triage.
-"We are actually just at the beginning," Vos states.
-"There is a lot of interest from practices because that digital practice is becoming more and more important.
-But most of the primary care physicians we talk to are still kind of orienting themselves on how to use digital services."
+“We are actually only at the beginning,” says Vos.
+“There is a lot of interest from practices because digital practice management is becoming increasingly important.
+But most GPs we speak to are still orienting themselves on how they can use digital services.”

 Artificial intelligence

-How will digital triage continue to evolve?
-Artificial Intelligence (AI) will play an increasing role, Vos expects.
-"Think, for example, of preparing an answer to an e-consultation in advance.
+How will digital triage develop further?
+Artificial Intelligence (AI) will play an increasingly important role, Vos expects.
+“For example, think of preparing an answer to an e-consultation in advance.
 So that the GP no longer has to type it himself, but can send it immediately.
-Specifically for digital triage, I expect that those tools based on AI will increasingly enable the GP to get the patient to the right place."
+Specifically for digital triage, I expect that these tools based on AI will increasingly enable the GP to get the patient to the right place.”

-But we are not there yet.
-"In healthcare, you can't make mistakes.
-And just trusting what a computer tells you, without knowing exactly how that computer arrived at that answer, is difficult (yet)."
+But we're not there yet.
+"You can't make mistakes in healthcare.
+And just trusting what a computer tells you, without knowing exactly how that computer arrived at that answer, is (still) difficult."

 Adoption as a key word

-Regardless, the digital front door is now increasingly commonplace for general practices, Vos says.
-"More and more patients know how to find it.
-That can make a huge contribution to reducing that influx of physical patients.
-The power now of digital triage is not so much in coming up with new tools, but in helping GP practices to properly deploy existing tools and ensure a good digital influx.
-Adoption is the key word."
+In any case, the digital front door is now increasingly a daily practice for GP practices, says Vos.
+“More and more patients know where to find it.
+That can make a huge contribution to reducing the influx of physical patients.
+The power of digital triage now lies not so much in devising new tools, but in helping GP practices to use existing tools well and to ensure a good digital influx.
+Adoption is the key word.”